nmock/GIS/README.md

 *  PureLayout

 ## License
-Artisan for iOS is released under a slightly modified [Simplified BSD License](https://github.com/nmock/artisan-ios/blob/master/LICENSE).
+GIS for iOS is released under a slightly modified [Simplified BSD License](https://github.com/nmock/artisan-ios/blob/master/LICENSE).

 Please don't upload this code directly to the App Store as is without making subsantial improvements.
-In other words, please don't be a jerk.

 ## Contributing
 If you want to fix bugs or implement new features, have at it!
 All that I ask is that you make proper attributions.